ballerina-platform/ballerina-spec/beps/lib-log/1424_runtime_log_level_modification.md

 - Child loggers (created via `withContext`) inherit their level from the parent and cannot have independent levels — `setLevel()` returns an unsupported operation error.
 - Child loggers are not registered in the registry.
 - Module-prefix user-provided logger IDs: `<org>/<module>:<user_id>`.
-- Treat each configured module as a separate logger in the unified logger registry, using the module name as the logger ID.
 - Auto-generate readable identifiers for loggers when no explicit ID is provided.
 - Ensure thread-safe operations for concurrent log level modifications.